MISP/misp-rfc/misp-core-format/raw.md

 content includes the raw EventReport in Markdown format with or without the specific MISP Markdown markup extension.

-The markdown extension for MISP is composed with an at symbol as prefix then between square bracket the scope (attribute, object, tag/galaxy or galaxymatrix) followed by the UUID in parenthesis.
+The markdown extension for MISP is composed with a symbol as prefix then between square bracket the scope (attribute, object, tag or galaxymatrix) followed by the UUID in parenthesis.

 content is represented as a JSON string. content **MUST** be present.